sliu99/rest-example-multiStages/readme.gocd.txt

 1. Create a new repository.
 https://github.com/login
 Click + on top right,
-repository name: kubernetesSample1
+repository name: rest-example-multiStages

 click "Create repository" button.

 2. Open Terminal.
-3. Change the current working directory to your local project. cd ~/book_code/docker_and_kubernetes_for_java_developers_2017/Docker-and-Kubernetes-for-Java-Developers-master/rest-example-master
+3. Change the current working directory to your local project. cd ~/book_code/docker_and_kubernetes_for_java_developers_2017/Docker-and-Kubernetes-for-Java-Developers-master/rest-example-multiStages
 4. Initialize the local directory as a Git repository.
    $ git init